2023 Solar Incentives Guide for Grand Terrace, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you have in place a net metering agreement with your Grand Terrace utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in others you may get refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you've signed a net metering agreement with your Grand Terrace utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.

-- Tax Exemptions: These may come in the form of property tax exemptions, which let you exclude the value added by your solar panels when paying taxes on your house.
+- Tax Exemptions: These may come in the form of property tax exemptions, which allow you to exclude the value of your solar system when paying property tax on your house.
 You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Grand Terrace solar panel installation expert to get more information.
+To best understand how the ITC may apply to your situation, speak to your local Grand Terrace solar panel installer and request more information.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Grand Terrace solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Grand Terrace solar panel company.